TimSmole/ub201617_eta/README.md

 * The strongest (fittest) individual survive and is used for crossover.
 * This project uses tournament implementation between two individuals.

+### Crossover ###

+* Crossover is a process of taking more than one parent solutions and producing a child solution from them.
+* Different methods: Single-point crossover, Two-point crossover, Uniform crossover and Half uniform crossover.

+### Mutation ###

+* A mutation alters one or more gene values in a chromosome
+* It occurs during evolution according to a user-defined probability
+* If a mutation probability is too high, search will turn into a primitive random search.

+## Assignment results ##

+* Agents fitness evolved from generation to generation.
+Each geneeration jump produced better fitness results.
+* For the termination process, a fixed number of generation alongiside an allogation budget (For testing, a fixed point in time was used).
+* Usage of multithreading was used to achieve faster results (around a 80% faster average computing time).